alt-romes/alt-romes.github.io/posts/2024-01-05-calling-haskell-from-swift.md

 title: Calling Haskell from Swift

-description: TODO
+description: Crossing the language boundary between Haskell and Swift.
-             Second part of an in-depth guide into developing native applications using Haskell with Swift.
+             This is the second part of an in-depth guide into developing native applications using Haskell with Swift.

 tags: haskell, swift